thuvaragans/proitzen-practical-test/README.md

 - List all contacts
 - Get a single contact by ID
 - Add a new contact
-- Update an existing contact
+- Update an existing contact by ID
-- Delete a contact
+- Delete a contact by ID
 - Input validation:
   - Name is required and cannot contain numbers
   - Email must be in valid format